FullStackPark/Spider-INC500/README.md

 - Join our QQ technology forum: ```560956108```

 ## Computer Requirment
-> This is a high-requirment project, you can not run it on a 10-years old Linux Computer with poor internet connection
+> This is a high-requirement project, you can not run it on a 10-years old Linux Computer with poor internet connection
 > You may need 12 hours to run the project.
 - CPU: At least 6 Cores, 10+ Cores are recommended.
 - Memory: At least 8GB, 16GB are recommended.